r-devel/r-dev-env/docs/container_setup/github_codespace/creating_codespace.md

 2. The codespace setup screen will then be shown.
 Starting the container may take a minute or so.

-3. You will be taken to a VSCode editor within your browser.
+3. You will be taken to a VS Code editor within your browser.
 ![codespace](../../assets/rdev3.png)